alainamb/uic_tr35-business-english-II/unit1/week2/assignment-mini-presentation.md

 4. **Technology Tools Comparison** - Compare translation technology tools or AI translation technologies for a business audience
 5. **Quality Assurance Process** - Present your quality control methodology to clients
 6. **Market Entry Recommendations** - Advise a company on language and cultural considerations for expanding internationally
+7. **Crisis Communication Strategy** - Present how to handle translation errors or cultural missteps that have gone public
+8. **Remote Team Management** - Recommend best practices for managing distributed translation and localization teams

 *Each topic may only be selected once.
 Additional topics may be approved by instructor.*